samuelLovett/tempEgo/README.md

 ## Prerequisites
 A method of supplying this package with mmWave data, either using a physical sensor or a pre-existing dataset.

 For use with the Coloradar dataset please install the desired dataset from [here](https://arpg.github.io/coloradar/).
-For out of the box usage of this package with the Coloradar dataset follow the directory structure implimented [here](https://github.com/azinke/coloradar.git).
+For out of the box usage of this package with the Coloradar dataset follow the directory structure implemented [here](https://github.com/azinke/coloradar.git).
 If you do not need the extra functionality of the coloradar_package simply clone the repository to get the correct directory structure.

 ## Installation